 - Aventho/Xelento = The more mobile friendly and premium lineup.

-Best for Critical listening
+Best Beyerdynamic Headphones for Critical Listening

-The best Beyerdynamic headphones are the Beyerdynamic DT 990 Pro.
+The best Beyerdynamic headphones are the DT 990 Pro.
 They are one of the best sounding critical listening headphones that we've tested so far.
-They're affordable, especially compared to other open back models from similar audio-focused brands.
+They're affordable, especially compared to other open-back models from similar audio-focused brands.
 They're also incredibly sturdy and durable but since they're open, they won't be the most suitable headphones for all environments.
 However, when it comes to sound, they deliver an excellent critical listening experience at a reasonable and fair price.

 Beyerdynamic makes a lot of headphones for professionals, DJs, and critical listeners.
 This makes them an excellent brand if sound quality and accurate audio reproduction are your top priority.
 However, they do not have as many versatile models for more casual listeners.
 If you plan on commuting or exercising a lot with your headphones, then Beyerdynamic will not have as many options for you but for a pure listening experience, they offer some of the best sounding and well-balanced headphones available on the market.